Tejas1510/Hacking-Scripts/Python/Automate Login/README.md

 ```bash
 pip install -r requirements.txt
 ```
-- ### Download the webdriver for chrome in order to run the script [From Here](https://chromedriver.storage.googleapis.com/index.html?path=2.45/)
+- ### Download the webdriver for chrome in order to run the script according to your Operating System and Chrome version[From Here](https://sites.google.com/a/chromium.org/chromedriver/downloads)

 *Note :* Move the webdriver to the same directory where script is present.